 threshold value, the timestamps and key-value pairs show more distinction between each of the events.

 Also, you might not want to hide the events that are not anomalous.
 Instead, you can add another field to your events that tells you whether or not the event is interesting to you.
 One way to do this is with the

 index=_internal | anomalies threshold=0.03 labelonly=true by group | search group=* | eval threshold=0.03 | eval score=if(unexpectedness>=threshold, "anomalous", "boring")

 labelonly=true so that the boring events are still retained in the results list.
 The

 eval command is used to define a field named

-threshold and set it to the value.
+threshold and set it to the threshold value.
 This has to be done explicitly because the

 threshold attribute of the

-eval command is then used to define another new field,
+eval command is used to define another new field,

 score, that is either "anomalous" or "boring" based on how the